jiaohehu/NPreview/tests/test-samp.md

-% !TEX nitrile SAMP samptype = 3
+% !TEX nitrile.SAMP.samptype = 3
 test-samp.md

 The で particle can be used to express the mean of a transportation if we